shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - disadvantages
   - typically, hardware and software load balancers are located close to the instances. so, if we run our load on multiple geographical locations called data centers, one group of the instances will have the load balancer located far away
   - also, load balancers do not solve the "dns resolution" problem on their own - load balancers are again just an ip address, and we need to map it to a more human friendly url
+- the load balancer is behaving like a "reverse proxy" in this case
+- "vip" or "virtual ip" - basically, the outside world only sees one ip address. however, behind the scenes, it automatically load balances between multiple servers, handles failover, etc

 ![hw and sw lb disadvantage](/assets/img/high-level-design/hw-and-sw-lb-disadvantage.svg)